xuanxu/starmatrix/paper/paper.md

 `Starmatrix` is a Python package for computing the chemical contribution to the interstellar medium ejected by simple stellar populations (SSPs).

-One of the key ingredients of galactic chemical evolution models is the nucleosynthetic contribution returned to the interstellar medium by the evolving stellar populations and supernovae.
-This yields varies depending on the age and metallicity of the stars and are combined following the mass distribution of stars to represent a simple stellar population.
+One of the key ingredients of galactic chemical evolution (GCE) models is the nucleosynthetic contribution returned to the interstellar medium by the evolving stellar populations and supernovae.
+This yields vary depending on the age and metallicity of the stars and are combined following the mass distribution of stars to represent a simple stellar population.
 Repeating this process adjusting for the the star formation at each time step is one of the main mechanisms of GCE models.

 `Starmatrix` reads a single configuration file and calculates the combined contributions of chemical elements ejected to the interstellar medium during the lifetime of stars in the provided mass range.
 For each mass step an ejections matrix is computed for these fifteen elements: $H$, $D$, $^{3}He$, $^{4}He$, $^{12}C$, $^{16}O$, $^{14}N$, $^{13}C$, $^{20}Ne$, $^{24}Mg$, $^{28}Si$, $^{32}S$, $^{40}Ca$, $^{56}Fe$, and neutron-rich elements as only one group.